Fiona Yuen

 Fiona Yuen Choi Wan (袁彩雲 (袁彩云); born 20 January 1976 in Cologne) is a German-born Hong Kong model and actress.

 Yuen went to Hong Kong and took part in the 1996 Miss Hong Kong Pageant, where she was second runner-up and won the Miss International Goodwill award.
-She speaks German, French, English, Mandarin, Cantonese and Hakka fluently.
+She speaks German, French, English, Mandarin, Cantonese and Hakka fluently, for she is ancestrally of Dongguan Hakka origins although she is a Cantonese-speaking Hongkonger born in Germany.
 In 2010, it was announced that she would leave the entertainment and move to Vancouver to start a new life.

 She is currently under ATV Home, a local Hong Kong television station, as a host and program presenter.